-The weighted average interest rate of borrowings outstanding for the twelve-month periods ended October 31, 2021 and 2020 was 1.42% and 2.45%, respectively.
-We were in compliance with our debt covenants as of October 31, 2021.
-For additional details of the Credit Agreement, see "Item 1A.
-Risk Factors," included elsewhere within this Annual Report on Form 10-K.
+The weighted average interest rate of borrowings outstanding for the twelve-month periods ended October 31, 2022 and 2021 was 2.16% and 1.42%, respectively.
+We were in compliance with our debt covenants as of October 31, 2022.
+For additional details of the Revolving Credit Facility, see Note 8, "Debt," included elsewhere within this Annual Report on Form 10-K.

 We expect to repatriate excess cash moving forward and use the funds to retire debt or meet current working capital needs.
-We believe our business model, our current cash reserves and the recent steps we have taken to strengthen our balance sheet leave us well-positioned to manage our business and remain in compliance with our debt covenants through the COVID-19 crisis as it continues to unfold.
+We believe our business model, our current cash reserves and the recent steps we have taken to strengthen our balance sheet leave us well-positioned to manage our business and remain in compliance with our debt covenants.